Functions Overview

 Function List

-The function list is sorted by default to elevate the Lambdas you most recently and frequently view.
-The Lambda priority is displayed in the list.
+The function list is sorted by default to elevate the lambdas you most recently and frequently view.
 You can sort the list differently by clicking on any of the column headings.

 Statistics